danbarto/cocina/README.md

 Configured IP to 192.168.2.1 for RB supplies, 192.168.2.2 for emulators, subnet mask 255.255.0.0

-`lab.py` instantiates the power supplies and prints current status.
+`lab.py` is an example for how to instantiate the power supplies and print current status.

 ## Basic monitoring